June 2025 Can't-Miss Events

 Reynolda Drinks @ Dusk (21+)

 Experience an evening at Reynolda House Museum of American Art with drinks, music, and art after sunset.
-Tour the exhibition Andrew Wyeth at Kuerner Farm, explore the Historic House, and join a scavenger hunt for a chance to win.
+Explore the historic house and join a scavenger hunt for a chance to win.
 Enjoy food trucks and cocktails inside the Babcock Wing.
 Tickets: $25 (includes two drink tickets).
 6–8 p.m.

 June 13